ntasfi/PyGame-Learning-Environment/README.md

 ## Getting started

 A `PLE` instance requires a game exposing a set of control methods.
-To see the required methods look at `examples/skeleton_game.py` or examine the games within `ple/games`.
+To see the required methods look at `ple/games/base.py`.

 Here's an example of importing Pong from the games library within PLE: